nico/hack/llvmgnsyncbot/README.md

 1. Check out this repository here to some other directory, e.g. `~/src/hack`.

-1. Set up the goma client somewhere on PATH, so that `goma_ctl` is runnable.
-   (For example, by having depot\_tools on PATH.)

 1. `cd ~/src/llvm-project`

 1. Run `llvm/utils/sysroot.py make-fake --out-dir=sysroot` to create a sysroot
-   for goma (on macOS, this requires a full Xcode installation).
+   (on macOS, this requires a full Xcode installation).

 1. `python3 llvm/utils/gn/get.py` to download a gn binary.